 “I’m not sure it’s appropriate for you to be getting me Valentine’s gifts anyway,” Glenda said.
 “I’m not your girlfriend.”

 “Burn,” the young man said, his grin dazzling.

 D ignored him and took another custard cream.
 He pulled the biscuits apart, licking the icing off with a blue tongue.
 “I just wanted to get you something.
 You’ve become a most wonderful Horse, er, person, Glenda.
 We haven’t spent this much time together for centuries.”

-Glenda rather thought that, given the main reason for the four Horsepersons to be together was the Apocalypse, that was no bad thing.
+Glenda rather thought that, given the classical reason for the gathering of the four Horse-persons, that was no bad thing.
 Aloud, she said, “Well.
 I appreciate the thought.
 But, um, oysters are a bit …” she thought for a moment.
 “Slimy.
 No. Allergic.
 I’m allergic.”

 “Ha.
 I don’t even need to go near oysters to make them nasty,” the young man said with a grin.
 “I believe that was a fail, D.”